By Marcin Wojtyczka

 - When the winchman and the casualty are being lifted off, keep enough tension on the line to prevent swinging and do not cast the hi-line clear until told to do so

-In condition where it would be dangerous to use hi-lining the rescue could be done from a dinghy or even a liferaft towed behind the yacht connected with a long warp/painter of about 30 metres.
+In conditions where it would be dangerous to use hi-lining the rescue could be done from a dinghy or even a liferaft towed behind the yacht connected with a long warp/painter of about 30 metres.

-In the most extreme circumstances, such as abandoning ship, you might be instructed to get into the water with lifejacket.
+In the most extreme circumstances, such as abandoning the ship, you might be instructed to get into the water with a lifejacket.
 When directed by the rescue team, each crew member in turn is tied to a long warp and enters the water drifting astern to be retrieved.

 Ship Rescue

 A large ship in very rough seas will probably stop to windward of the yacht creating a smoother sea in the ship’s lee.
 It is generally dangerous for a yacht and its crew to come alongside another vessel.
-In rough seas a lifeboat should be sent and come directly alongside.
+In rough seas, a lifeboat should be sent and come directly alongside.

 - All crew to put on lifejackets